tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Room Editing Mode
 -----------

-|UI_lock| "Room Editing Mode" allows for rooms to added, removed, and renamed.
-It also allows for windows to added, removed, or rearranged.
+|UI_lock| "Room Editing Mode" allows for rooms to be added, removed, and renamed.
+It also allows for windows to be added, removed, or rearranged.
 To enter or exit "Room Editing Mode", click on the lock icon on the top right of the workspace.

 .. tip:: **How to identify "Room Editing Mode":**